coreBOS/coreBOSDocumentation/user/pages/12.MySQL Actor Tables/MySQL Actor Tables documentation.md

 ===

 !! **Note**: The table that you are referring to has to always have a **Primary Key**!
+!!
+Be sure to set the **Primary Key** to Auto Incremement before proceeding!

 * #### For Users
     1. You need to be logged in as **`admin`**.